-1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: ☐ TNWs: linear feet width (ft), Or, acres. ☐ Wetlands adjacent to TNWs: acres.
-2. RPWs that flow directly or indirectly into TNWs. ☑ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: North Fork Feather River is a dark blue line USGS stream.
-All aerial photo ever taken shows flowing water in it.
-Hydrologic studies have been done for this river and it receives 50+ inches of precipitation a year and large snowmelt runnoff. ☑ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+- 1. TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres Wetlands adjacent to TNWs: acres - 2.
+RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Granite Creek is a dark blue line USGS stream.
+All aerial photos taken show flowing water in it.
+Hydrologic studies have been done for this river and it receives 50+ inches of precipitation a year and large snowmelt runnoff.
+It is a direct tributary to the North Fork Feather River. - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: 50 linear feet width (ft).
-Other non-wetland waters: acres.
-Identify type(s) of waters: .
-3. Non-RPWs that flow directly or indirectly into TNWs.
-Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
+Provide rationale indicating that tributary flows seasonally:

+Provide estimates for jurisdictional waters in the review area (check all that apply):

+- width (ft). - Tributary waters: 50 linear feet Other non-wetland waters: acres. - Identify type(s) of waters: - 3.
+Non-RPWs that flow directly or indirectly into TNWs. - Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.

-Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet width (ft).
-Other non-wetland waters: acres.
+Provide estimates for jurisdictional waters within the review area (check all that apply):

+- Tributary waters: linear feet width (ft). - Other non-wetland waters: acres.